Remiphilius/PoemesProfonds/README.md

 | Je ne me sentis plus guidé par les haleurs : | Z°n°m°s@tiplygidepaRleal9R |55 | (0.0001, ..., 0.02) |
 | Des Peaux-Rouges criards les avaient pris pour cibles | depoRuZ°kRijaRleavEpRipuRsibl | 55 | (0.096, ..., 0.032) |

+In order to have a huge amount of verses, the idea was to get French classical plays.
+They were got from the website *Théâtre classique* [8] through XML files format.

 ### Neural network

 The aim of the neural network is to compute, for a set of <img src="https://render.githubusercontent.com/render/math?math=s"> verses, the probability that a verse is the real one following this set.